storydrivendevelopment/.github/profile/README.md

 # Story Driven Development (SDD)

-## What is SDD?
+## What?
 An agile software development process driven by (user) stories.

 The main stages of the process are analysis, design, coding, testing, deployment and planning.
 Each story progresses through each stage, with the respective parties handling the story according to the requirements of their stage.

-## Goal of SDD
+## Mission
-SDD provides a blueprint of best practice tools for every stage in the software development process.
+To provide a blueprint of best practice tools for every stage in the software development process.

 This approach saves you time, allowing you to focus on the quality of the story during every stage.

-Trust the process.
+//Trust the process.

 ## Disclaimer